piergio/Fault-Checking-Module/README.md

 # Fault-Checking-Module
 Development of a Fault Checking Module in VHDL that is able to check whether a fault has occurred or not.
 It compares the result computed by the actual system with the expected one.
+The main components are:
+1. Control Unit: performs an FSM and sends control signals to the Datapath Unit
+2. Datapath Unit: contains the two computing peripherals
+3. ROM: contains data to be provided to the Datapath Unit
+4. RAM: contains the wrong results